Asaye/react-native-system-applications/docs/sms.md

 # Sms
-<p style = "text-align: justify">This module is used to send an SMS message to a specific phone number.
-The module is accessed by calling the sms module via <code>Sysapps.sms</code>.</p>
+<p style = "text-align: justify">This module is used to send an SMS message to a specific phone number.</p>

 ## Functions
 <p style = "text-align: justify">The sms module contains the following function.</p>